radqnico/expense-bot/services/telegram-bot/README.md

 - BOT_NAME: Public bot name to show in profile.
 - BOT_SHORT_DESCRIPTION: Short description (shown in profile).
 - BOT_DESCRIPTION: Full description (shown in profile).
-- OLLAMA_HOST: Ollama API base URL (default in compose: http://ollama:11434).
+- OLLAMA_HOSTS: One or more Ollama API base URLs, comma-separated.
+Each can be either a bare `host:port` or full URL.
+The bot pings all on each message and round-robins across available instances. (default in compose: http://ollama:11434)
 - OLLAMA_MODEL: Small model name, e.g. `qwen2.5:0.5b`.
 - OLLAMA_PULL_ON_START: Pull the model on startup (true/false).
+- DB_HOST/DB_PORT/DB_NAME/DB_USER/DB_PASSWORD: Postgres connection for persistence.

 Notes
 - Uses long polling; no public URL/webhook needed.